-The overall goal of this type of therapy is to help clients cultivate meaning in their lives despite their existential fears.
-For example, people might experience deep anxiety levels when confronted with the knowledge that they will die.
+This type of therapy aims to help clients cultivate meaning in their lives despite their existential fears.
+For example, people might experience deep anxiety when confronted with the knowledge that they will die.
 This anxiety and fear of death might cause them to ignore the necessity of death for existence and prevent them from making decisions that could be fulfilling.

-Existential therapists try to help people balance between maintaining awareness of existential issues and not feeling overwhelmed by them.
+Existential therapists try to help people balance maintaining awareness of existential issues and not feeling overwhelmed.
 One strategy existential therapists use involves mapping a client’s worldview.
-People tend to have fixed ideas about their lives and the world; not all of them are based in reality, and they can be a hindrance and even harmful at times.
-It is the therapist’s job, then, to gently and sensitively deconstruct those aspects of the client’s worldview.
-The therapist knows that this process can be difficult and jarring, allowing the client to set the pace.
-They also encourage the client to search for other meanings and perspectives that may allow them to exist more authentically.2
+People tend to have fixed ideas about their lives and the world; not all of them are based on reality, and they can be a hindrance and even harmful at times.
+The therapist’s role is to gently and sensitively deconstruct those aspects of the client’s worldview.
+The therapist knows this process can be complex and jarring, allowing the client to set the pace.
+They also encourage clients to search for other meanings and perspectives that may enable them to exist more authentically.2

 Existential therapy centers on the ideas of meaning and purpose.
-When a client has an experience that makes them question their meaning, it can cause a breakdown or “existential crisis.”
-The existential therapist helps clients find new meaning by considering what is important, what works and what does not work, and what their values are, ultimately finding a “why” that will instill purpose.2 As Nietzsche said, “If we have our own ‘why’ of life we shall get along with almost any ‘how.’”9
+When clients have an experience that makes them question their meaning, it can cause a breakdown or “existential crisis.”
+The existential therapist helps clients find new meaning by considering what is important, what works and what does not work, and what their values are, ultimately finding a “why” that will instill purpose.2 As Nietzsche said, “If we have our own ‘why’ of life, we shall get along with almost any ‘how.’”9

-Therapists who practice existential therapy see the past as “being in-itself,” or lacking possibilities, and the present as “being-for-itself,” or full of possibilities.2 If a client is fixated on their past, existential therapy can help them alter their view of their past to assign different meaning to it and relinquish its control over the present.
-Existentialists believe that people can take charge of their past and their present and future, as it is not prescribed or fixed, but instead whatever they make it out to be.2
+Therapists who practice existential therapy see the past as “being in-itself,” or lacking possibilities, and the present as “being-for-itself,” or full of possibilities.2 If a client is fixated on their past, existential therapy can help them alter their view of their past to assign different meanings to it and relinquish its control over the present.
+Existentialists believe that people can take charge of their past, present, and future, as it is not prescribed or fixed but whatever they make it out to be.2

 Overall, existential therapy can help people live more authentically and positively.
 From an existentialist perspective, authenticity is not simply genuineness.
 It is also the act of living in accordance with personal values and under the assumption that the things someone thinks are true or constant in the world are instead unfixed and fragile.
-The existential therapist invites their clients to rethink the things they see as unshakably true and reconsider whether they really are immutable or even true.
-Clients are encouraged to recenter on what is important to them and to live according to their values.2
+The existential therapist invites their clients to rethink what they see as unshakably true and reconsider whether they are immutable or even true.
+Clients are encouraged to focus on what is important to them and live according to their values.2

 Conditions Treated by Existential Therapy

-Existential therapy can benefit people in many ways, including exploring underlying inner conflicts, cultivating a stronger sense of purpose in life, and examining paths or choices that have led them to their present circumstances.
+Existential therapy can benefit people in many ways, including exploring underlying inner conflicts, cultivating a stronger sense of purpose, and examining paths or choices that have led them to their present circumstances.
 Existential therapy can be used to treat many different mental health conditions and difficulties, including the following:2

 - posttraumatic stress disorder